ulion/paypal-ipn/README.md

     }
   }
 });

+//You can also pass a settings object to the verify function: ipn.verify(params, {'allow_sandbox': false}, function callback(err, mes) {
+  //Sandbox requests will automatically callback with an error });
 ```

 Note that all the package does is confirm that the IPN message is valid.
 After this, you will still need to make some more checks: